pointave/Ottertory/README.md

 # Ottertory

 Ottertory provides a **GUI** for handling transcription outputs with a **pop-out live caption box** (adjustable opacity).
-It can output transcriptions in real time to your **default microphone input** (default recording device) and to **VB-Cable Output** (a virtual audio output device).
+It can output transcriptions in real time from your **microphone** (default recording device) and to **VB-Cable Output** (virtual audio output device).

-Outputs can be copied, have Kokoro TTS read it out loud, Ollama/LMstudio can summarize or any custom command (eg. translate).
+Outputs can be copied, Kokoro TTS can read it out loud, Ollama/LMstudio can summarize or perform any custom command on the text (eg. translate).
 Recording usually goes in the live transcription box but you can change it to type in the Ollama Custom Command box.

 The shortcut to toggle record is **Alt+Z**.

 > For best accuracy, I still recommend my other app [Antistentorian](https://github.com/pointave/Antistentorian), which uses **Whisper** or **Parakeet**.
-> However, the **Kyutai Moshi** model is very responsive and accurate (trained only on French and English).
+> However, the **Kyutai Moshi** model is very responsive and accurate but uses 4gb of VRAM (trained only on French and English).

 ---